jonteal/team-profile-generator/project README.md

 <a name="usage"></a>
 ## Usage
+* In order to access the user questions, open the terminal (right click index.js and click 'open in integrated terminal')
+* Answer all prompted questions until the terminal reads "Your team is being generated!"
+* To view the index.html, right click on the file and select 'open in default browser', or (if you have Live Server), 'open with live server'.

 Provide instructions and examples for use.
 Include screenshots as needed.
 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:
     ```md